 Identification and inventory labels/tags have been placed on the Chromebook.
 These labels/tags are not to be removed or modified.
-If they become damaged or missing, contact Ms. Reece for replacements.
+If they become damaged or missing, contact Ms. Carey for replacements.
 Additional stickers, labels, tags, or markings are not to be added to the Chromebook.

-All students in grades 9-12 are required to pay a \$25 technology fee annually.
-This fee allows students to take the Chromebook home and DOES NOT INCLUDE ANY DAMAGE FEES.
-The student is financially responsible for all damages and repairs to the Chromebook.
+The student is financially responsible for all damages and repairs to the Chromebook and bags.
 Repair costs will be determined by our Technology Department.
 Student/Borrower will be responsible for 100% of the repair costs if the damages are determined to be caused intentionally by the student/borrower or by obvious lack of care by the student/borrower.
 If the Chromebook or accessories are beyond repair, lost, or stolen, the student will be responsible for 100% of the replacement cost.